momokaiwase/genre-classifier/README.md

 #### `genre_sort.py`

-Python file that sorts songs by their genre tag.
+Python file that sorts songs by their genre tag using TheAudioDB API.

 #### `get_top.py`